-Women suffering from endometriosis may experience a number of symptoms, including painful periods, excessive menstrual bleeding, spotting in between periods, pain during intercourse, constipation and bloating.
+- Symptoms can include painful periods, excessive menstrual bleeding, spotting in between periods, pain during intercourse, constipation and bloating.

 Endometriosis and infertility

 Causes of endometriosis & risk factors